Skip to main content

 3. Claude Code discovers and manages the language server through its plugin system

 Runtime dependencies are added automatically — listing them in dependencies: is not required.
-Use --rebuild to update the container image after changing language server configuration.
+Moat detects language server changes and rebuilds the image automatically on the next run.

 Multiple language servers